will-aleyegn/TOSCA_DEV/docs/project/CONFIGURATION.md

 *.pyc
 venv/

-# Medical Device Data - DO NOT COMMIT
+# Data and Logs - DO NOT COMMIT
 data/
 *.db
-*patient*
+*.log

+# Development Session Files (Local Only)
+presubmit/

 # Secrets
 .env
-.mcp.json
 *.key
 ```